Brad Jones (soccer): International career

 Having played for the Australia national under-20 football team and the under-23 side at the 2004 Summer Olympics, Jones felt disappointed to be overlooked for the 2006 FIFA World Cup squad and considered switching his international allegiance to England or France, the latter being possible as his wife was French.
 The following year, Jones received his first senior international call up for Australia on 5 February 2007 to replace Mark Schwarzer in a friendly match.

 He made his first senior international start on 2 June 2007 against Uruguay.
 He was at fault for Australia losing that match after dropping a routine catch allowing Alvaro Recoba to score an easy goal.
 He was part of Australia's début campaign in the 2007 AFC Asian Cup, but he did not feature in any of their matches.
 Additionally, he was selected as one of the three goalkeepers in Australia's final 23-man squad for the 2010 FIFA World Cup, but he left the squad to return to his family following news of his son being diagnosed with leukemia and he did not return to the tournament.

 While Ange Postecoglou was coaching Australia, Jones made only one appearance, playing half of a friendly match against Ecuador which Australia lost 3–4.
 Jones wasn't called-up after that by Postecoglou, despite being in form during three seasons playing in the Eredivisie, surprising many including goalkeeper Mark Schwarzer.
 After Postecoglou's quitting, his replacement, Bert van Marwijk, has revealed to be interested in calling-up Jones back to the national squad.
 In May 2018, he was named in Australia's preliminary 26 man squad for the 2018 World Cup in Russia.
-Jones was named to the 23-man squad on 2 June.
+He was then named to the 23-man squad on 2 June.
+Jones would go on to appear in all of Australia's matches as an unused substitute, as compatriot Maty Ryan would be selected as first-choice goalkeeper for the tournament.

 Personal life

-Jones' six-year-old son, from a previous relationship, died on 18 November 2011 after a year-long battle with leukaemia.
+Jones' six-year-old son, Luca, from a previous relationship, died on 18 November 2011 after a year-long battle with leukaemia.
 Liverpool's players and staff wore black armbands as a mark of respect in their subsequent 2–1 victory over Chelsea; his old teammates at Middlesbrough also wore armbands as a mark of respect.

-Jones married his long-term partner, former model Dani Rose Jones, at Peckforton Castle, Cheshire, in July 2015.
-They have three children, two sons born in 2012 and 2019, and a daughter born in 2014.
+He has three children, two sons born in 2012 and 2019, and a daughter born in 2014.

 Post-retirement, Jones has been working with former club Perth Glory as a goalkeeping coach for the women's team.